 This article is part of our Finance Hub.

 Pregnancy is often a very exciting time in the lives of soon-to-be-mothers.
 However, like all things, a degree of preparation is always in order and appropriate.
 While some employers and places of business do grant their workers paid maternity leave at the appropriate time, this is not the case with all institutions.
 Therefore, if a woman's company does not pay for her maternity leave, she will inevitably have to do some financial planning of her own.
-Thankfully, there are a series of well thought out steps that expecting mothers can take to ensure that all goes well during their leave from work.
+If you realize you might need a loan, then you should consider tips to raise your credit score.
+Thankfully, there are a series of well thought-out steps that expecting mothers can take to ensure that all goes well during their leave from work.

 Having and caring for a baby within the first few days and weeks can be an amazing experience, but also very overwhelming at times.
 Having the support of a spouse, in-laws, or other relatives can make all the difference in the world.
 It can also cut back on childcare expenses which would likely follow after the new mother returns to work.
 Financial reasons aside, a strong, reliable support system always makes a difference in the lives of new parents.
 Raising children is a journey and as the old saying goes, it takes a village.